rbdannenberg/arco/doc/ugens.md

 only the first n output channels will receive a signal.)

-Thru objects are also used for audio input (the audio input is written directly into the thru object's outputs and `input_id` is ignored) and to make the audio output available with a one-block delay (after computing the output, it is written to the thru object's outputs and `input_id` is ignored.)
+Thru objects are also used for audio input (the audio input is written directly into the thru object's outputs and `input` is ignored) and to make the audio output available with a one-block delay (after computing the output, it is written to the thru object's outputs and `input_id` is ignored.)
 These special thru objects have index `INPUT_ID`